-The following is a summary analysis of the Office of Education's governmental funds as of June 30, 2023:
+The following is a summary analysis of the Office of Education's governmental funds as of June 30, 2024:

-General Fund - As of June 30, 2023, the fund balance of the County School Services Fund (General Fund) was \$347.3 million.
-Of the \$59.7 million unassigned General Fund balance, \$11.3 million represents the Office of Education's two percent reserve for contingencies required by the State of California.
+General Fund - As of June 30, 2024, the fund balance of the County School Services Fund (General Fund) was \$455.4 million.
+Of the \$68.6 million unassigned General Fund balance, \$61.8 million represents the ten percent reserve as required by board policy, which satisfies the two percent reserve recommendation for contingencies as required by the State of California.